peterhry/peterhrynkow.com/index.md

-# Peter is a tech leader and software engineer.
+# Peter is a tech leader and design thinker.
 His passion is building great digital products and coaching agile teams.

 <a href="{{ site.author.github }}">GitHub</a> /
 <a href="{{ site.author.linkedin }}">LinkedIn</a> /